 Veritas will cover your accommodations and will reimburse your flight.
 Conference meals will be provided at the conference venue.

-We recommend professional attire with a few relaxed tweaks, such as smart, comfortable sneakers or black jeans.
+We recommend professional attire with relaxed tweaks, such as comfortable sneakers or black jeans.
 Deer Valley’s weather forecast shows highs in the upper 70s and lows in the mid 40s.
 Please bring a rain layer if possible, as mountain weather can be unpredictable during summer months.

 We plan to use Goldener Hirsch’s various outdoor meeting spaces throughout the Summit, including for breakout sessions, receptions, and some meals.
 Plenary sessions will be held within the Goldener Hirsch ballroom.